iit-technology-ambit/Syphus/.github/ISSUE_TEMPLATE/feature_request.md

 **Suggest A Solution or Implementation**
 Describe how you want to go about working on the feature request and the packages you will be using.

+**Screenshots**
+Attach screenshots that might help us resolve this faster.